 - 1. Uncertain diagnosis of melanoma i.e., so-called 'melanocytic lesion of unknown malignant potential'. - 2.
 Patient has already undergone WLE at the site of the primary index lesion. - 3.
-Patient unable or ineligible to undergo staging SLNB of the primary index lesion.

-- 4. Desmoplastic or neurotropic melanoma: with any patient where pathology determines melanoma as PURE desmoplastic (as per WHO definition of >90% desmoplasia), they are not eligible for this study.
-However other melanomas with less than 90% desmoplasia or mixed subtypes are eligible unless there is neurotropism present (peri neural invasion).
-Neurotropism in any type of melanoma is an exclusion.
-Peri-neural invasion does not include entrapment of nerves within the main primary tumour mass. - 5.
-Microsatellitosis as per AJCC 8th edition definition - 6.
-Subungual melanoma - 7.
-Patient has already undergone a local flap reconstruction of the defect after excision of the primary and determination of an accurate excision margin is impossible. - 8.
-History of previous or concurrent (i.e., second primary) invasive melanoma. - 9.
-Melanoma located distal to the metacarpophalangeal joint; on the tip of the nose; the eyelids or on the ear; genitalia, perineum or anus; mucous membranes or internal viscera. - 10.
-Physical, clinical, radiographic or pathologic evidence of satellite, in-transit, regional, or distant metastatic melanoma. - 11.
-Patient has undergone surgery on a separate occasion to clear the lymph nodes of the probable draining lymphatic field, including -SLNB, of the index melanoma. - 12.
-Any additional solid tumour or hematologic malignancy during the past 5 years (with exception of non- melanoma skin cancers (T1 skin lesions of squamous cell carcinoma (SCCs), basal cell carcinoma (BCCs)), or uterine/cervical cancer). - 13.
-Melanoma-related operative procedures not corresponding to criteria described in the protocol. - 14.
-Planned adjuvant radiotherapy to the primary melanoma site after wide local excision is not permitted as part of the protocol and any patients given this treatment would be excluded from the study. - 15.
-History of organ transplantation. - 16.
+Patient unable or ineligible to undergo staging SLNB of the primary index lesion. - 4.
+Perineural invasion or neurotropic melanoma: Neurotropism or perineural invasion in any type of melanoma is an exclusion.
+Perineural invasion does not include entrapment of nerves within the main primary tumour mass. - Desmoplastic melanoma: with any patient where pathology determines melanoma as PURE desmoplastic (as per WHO definition of >90% desmoplasia), they are not eligible for this study.
+However melanomas with less than 90% desmoplasia or mixed desmoplastic subtypes are eligible unless there is neurotropism present (perineural invasion) - 6.
+Microsatellitosis (a nest of metastatic tumour cells found to be growing away from the primary tumour) as per AJCC 8th edition definition is an exclusion. - 7.
+Subungual melanoma. - 8.
+Patient has already undergone a local flap reconstruction of the defect after excision of the primary and determination of an accurate excision margin is impossible. - 9.
+History of previous or concurrent (i.e., >1 primary melanoma) invasive melanoma. - 10.
+Melanoma located distal to the metacarpophalangeal joint; on the tip of the nose; the eyelids or on the ear; genitalia, perineum or anus; mucous membranes or internal viscera. - 11.
+Physical, clinical, radiographic or pathologic evidence of satellite, in-transit, regional, or distant metastatic melanoma. - 12.
+Patient has undergone surgery on a separate occasion to clear the lymph nodes of the probable draining lymphatic field, including -SLNB, of the index melanoma. - 13.
+Any additional solid tumour or hematologic malignancy during the past 5 years (with exception of non- melanoma skin cancers (T1 skin lesions of squamous cell carcinoma (SCCs), basal cell carcinoma (BCCs)), or uterine/cervical cancer). - 14.
+Melanoma-related operative procedures not corresponding to criteria described in the protocol. - 15.
+Planned adjuvant radiotherapy to the primary melanoma site after wide local excision is not permitted as part of the protocol and any patients given this treatment would be excluded from the study. - 16.
+History of organ transplantation. - 17.
 Oral or parenteral immunosuppressive agents (not topical or inhaled steroids) at enrolment or within 6 months prior to enrolment.